 November is National Adoption Month—the month when adoption is portrayed in the media as full of rainbows and unicorns.
 The truth is, there are many reforms needed in all types of adoption.

 Unfortunately, when you try to talk reform, you are often labeled anti-adoption.
 During my 10+ years in the adoption community, I’ve been lucky to encounter people from all parts of the adoption triad who are perfectly fine with adoption existing, they just want to see it become more ethical.
 Clearly, I think adoption can be great.
 If I didn’t, I wouldn’t have two kids now.
 But reform is most definitely needed.
 Here, just in time for National Adoption Month, are my thoughts on how to reform private domestic adoption.

 Remember: In this context, “private adoption” refers to any domestic adoption that is not through foster care.
-It has nothing to do with whether you use an agency or attorney.
+It has nothing to do with whether you use an agency or an attorney.

 1. Federal adoption laws replace the confusing patchwork of state laws.